 To resolve this issue, be sure to convert your times to the appropriate precision first before making any comparisons.
 In the above example, if we only need to compare to the second, then the simplest option is to convert both times to integers, which is effectively evaluating the number of seconds in total:

 On the flipside, also be aware of your database engine and what kind of time precision it is storing by default.
 This is particularly crucial for MySQL, which as of version 5.6.4 has support for times with fractional seconds, but you must configure your database to do so.
-See here and here for more details on how to set that up.
+See here.

 Date and Time Cheat Sheet